datateknik-lth/datateknik-lth/EDA095-netprog/sammanfattningar/Sammanfattning-Julian.md

 Statistics on packets sent, received, lost, jitter.

 ##### RTSP
-Part of RTP, used for controlling media playback.
+Used for controlling media playback.
 * *SETUP* Causes the server to allocate resources for a stream and start an RTSP session
 * *PLAY* Tells the server to start sending data
 * *RECORD* Records data